MNCTTY/parsed_ru_corpuses/README.md

 This one is a parcing data in FactRuEval format to comfortable DataFrame that can be usesd in NER tasks.

+If you really needs full and complete FactRuEval opening, use this [code:](https://github.com/bond005/deep_ner/blob/master/deep_ner/utils.py)

 Also this repository has a folder **data**, which contains some results of the notebooks' runs.

 All 3 data sourses can be found freely in the Internet: